saivittalb/zomboid-survival/README.md

 [![GitHub followers](https://img.shields.io/github/followers/saivittalb.svg?style=social&label=Follow)](https://github.com/saivittalb?tab=followers)
 [![Twitter Follow](https://img.shields.io/twitter/follow/saivittalb.svg?style=social)](https://twitter.com/saivittalb)

-A Unity based First Person Shooter game with a Zombie theme built with Unity terrain using raycasting for shooting and the core mechanics you'd expect in a FPS with available item pick-ups.
+An Unity based First Person Shooter game with a Zombie theme built with Unity terrain using raycasting for shooting and the core mechanics you'd expect in a FPS with available item pick-ups.
 Zombies use AI navigation and precise pathfinding to chase down the player.
 The game also has a HUD interface which is VR compatible.

 Implemented my own algorithms for AI pathfinding, navigation, raycasting and other mechanics.
 Online free assets were mostly used excluding some which've been self-designed customly.